angad-singh/cs349/assignments/a2/a2grades.md

 -2 A preview of the rectangle does not appear while the mouse button is being dragged

-7. [0/4] Circle drawing tool.
+7. [2/4] Circle drawing tool.
 The user can select this tool in the toolbar and then draw circles or ellipses in the canvas by holding and dragging the mouse.

--2 Circle drawing doesn't work as expected (the first corner [or centre] of the circle/ellipse should correspond to the position of mouse press, and the second corner [or radius] should correspond to the position of the mouse release)
 -2 A preview of the circle/ellipse does not appear while the mouse button is being dragged

 8. [2/3] Fill tool: The user can select this tool in the toolbar and then click on a shape (rectangle or circle/ellipse) to fill it with the current colour.